dsi-principles-prog/midterm-yasiwang0315/README2.md

 - **Gross margin percentage:** Gross margin percentage
 - **Gross income:** Gross income
 - **Rating:** Customer stratification rating on their overall shopping experience (On a scale of 1 to 10)

+## Question of interest
+Our goal is to predict of the quantity of the items sold per branch in each day.